Barnstable, Massachusetts. It's a name that causes a bit of confusion every now and then.

 Cape Cod has 15 towns, all within one county: Barnstable County.

-The largest town in the county is the Town of Barnstable.
+The Town of Barnstable is the largest town in the county of Barnstable.
 It has 7 villages.

 On the south (Rt.
 28) side of town are the villages of: